Links of Interest:

 Is there a sports drink at the aid stations?

-Yes, we have water and Tailwind Nutrition.
+Yes, we have water and Gatorade.
 No oral medication will be available on the course.
 Aid Stations will not be equipped with Tylenol, Advil, allergy medicine, etc.